openmhealth/shimmer/README.md

 into the `openmhealth.shim.ihealth.serialValues` map of the `application.yaml` file.*

 <sup>3</sup> *The [documentation](https://jawbone.com/up/developer/authentication) states TLS is required, but authorization does work without it.*

+<sup>4</sup> *At time of writing, the callback URL prompt asks for an https prefixed url, but http is also being accepted.

 > If any of the links or fields are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.
 > This table will be fully populated in in the coming days.